• Skip to primary navigation

 Oil and an egg in a mixing bowl.

-Place all the ingredients into a small mixing bowl, which should be deep enough for the holes on your stick blender to be completely immersed.
+Place all the ingredients into a small mixing bowl, deep enough for the holes on your stick blender to be completely immersed.
 Take care not to break the yolk.

 A stick blender covering an egg in a dish of oil.